artemsdavydov/artemsdavydov.github.io/research.md

 ## IoT Gas and Temperature Monitoring Interface of a Low Temperature Pyrolysis Reactor for the Production of Biochar
 Langara College| Engineering Transfer Capstone Paper Co-Author | Spring 2019

+* Created a local webpage and server that display and store live sensor readings and statistics read from the monitor.
+* Co authored a paper summarizing the findings of the collaboration which was published by IEEE.

 [IEEE XPlore Publication](https://ieeexplore.ieee.org/document/8936257)